PipedreamHQ/pipedream/docs/docs/workflows/steps/code/auth/README.md

 When you use [prebuilt actions](/workflows/steps/actions/) tied to apps, you don't need to write the code to authorize API requests.
 Just [connect your account](/connected-accounts/#connecting-accounts) for that app and run your workflow.

-Often, though, you'll need to write your own code.
+But sometimes you'll need to write your own code.
 You can also connect apps to custom code steps, utilizing the auth information to authorize requests to that app.

 For example, you may want to send a Slack message from a step.
 We use Slack's OAuth integration to authorize requests to Slack, so you can connect your account to this step and send a message using the access token Pipedream generates for you at `auths.slack.oauth_access_token`: